mleku/nostr/crypto/p256k/README.md

 values are upgraded to use the modern "embed" enabling a faster app startup for initialising this array (at the cost of a little more binary size).

+For ubuntu, you need these

+    sudo apt -y install build-essential autoconf libtool

 The directory `pkg/libsecp256k1/secp256k1` needs to be initialized and built and installed, like so: